markfairbanks/tidytable/README.md

 arrange, etc.) are now included in `tidytable` to allow the user access to all functions in one place.

+As such you can use this as a one stop shop for `data.table` translations, or you can use it to complement your current `dtplyr` workflow.

 ## Installation

 Install the released version from [CRAN](https://CRAN.R-project.org)